dmulyalin/NORFAB/docs/norfab_changelog.md

 1. Improved logging handling for NFAPI if it failing to start a worker
 2. Update client `get` method to return result as a dictionary for broker MMI, file and inventory services
+3. Enhanced Netbox `update_device_facts` and `update_device_interface` to support `batch_size` argument - a number of devices to process at a time
+4. Improved nfcli shell for Netbox service to provide more arguments for `netbox update device facts` command

+### FEATURES

+1. Added Netbox Service `update_device_ip` task to retrieve device interface IP addresses and create them in Netbox

 ## 0.3.0